f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Network Settings -> VLANs
 =========================

-All in-band networking including VLANs are configured in the F5OS layer, and just like vCMP guests inherit VLANs, VLANs will be inherited by rSeries tenants.
-This allows administrators to assign the VLANs that are authorized for use by the tenant at the F5OS layer, and then within the tenant there is no ability to configure lower-level networking like interfaces, LAG’s and VLANs.
+All in-band networking, including VLANs, is configured in the F5OS layer, and just like vCMP guests inherit VLANs, VLANs will be inherited by rSeries tenants.
+This allows administrators to assign the VLANs that are authorized for use by the tenant at the F5OS layer, and then within the tenant there is no ability to configure lower-level networking like interfaces, LAGs and VLANs.

 rSeries supports both tagged (802.1Q) and untagged VLAN interfaces externally.
 VLANs can be configured from the CLI, webUI, or API.